It was twenty years ago today

 But they’re guaranteed to raise a smile

-For the Beatles, Sgt Pepper was a departure on a couple of levels.
+For The Beatles, Sgt Pepper was a departure on several levels.

-- Studio: In 1966 the band stopped touring after their last performance in San Francisco’s Candlestick Park and had 10 months before Sgt.
+Studio: In 1966, the band stopped touring after their last performance in San Francisco’s Candlestick Park, ten months before Sgt.
 Pepper.
 Starting on November 24, 1966, they had the luxury of spending lots of time in the studio producing the album, finishing it on April 21, 1967.
-They could spend 4 days laying down “Lucy In The Sky With Diamonds” as Paul combined a number of presets to his Lowrey organ, including harpsichord, vibraharp, and music box.
+They could spend four days laying down “Lucy In The Sky With Diamonds” as Paul McCartney combined several presets to his Lowrey organ, including harpsichord, vibraharp, and music box.
 They spent 24 sessions and 700 hours recording and mixing the album.

-- Fantasy: The Beatles were able to pretend they were another band, less famous to be sure, who could feature the heroes of that fantasy band on the album cover.
-Paul recalls
+Fantasy: The Beatles could pretend they were another band, less famous, to be sure, who could feature the heroes of that fantasy band on the album cover.
+Paul recalled:

 “I thought it would be nice to lose our identities, to submerge ourselves in the persona of a fake group… thought of ourselves as artists rather than just performers… Let’s develop alter egos.”

-Artist Peter Blake put together the album cover.
-His idea was that this fantasy band had just finished a concert in the park and their audience joined them afterward.
+Artist Peter Blake and Jann Haworth put together the album cover ( and won the 1967 Grammy Award for Best Album Cover, Graphic Arts for their work).
+It cost a ridiculously large amount to create the artwork: £3,000, back when most album art cost £50.
+Blake’s idea was that this fantasy band had just finished a concert in the park, and their audience joined them afterward.

 “What would I be doing in a lonely hearts club?”

 Double-A side Rock & Roll Record